Venus Williams reaches 10th Wimbledon semi

 Barrage

-Williams' press conference following her first-round win had to be stopped temporarily when she wept fielding questions about the car accident in Florida.
+Williams' press conference following her first-round win had to be stopped temporarily when she wept fielding questions about the car accident.

 The police report said the 37-year-old was "at fault for violating the right of way" of the second and other vehicle and the victims' family has since filed a wrongful death lawsuit against her.